gellati/oda-kapa-api/README.md

    - subject in CarePlan
    - sender, patient, basedOn in Communication
 - tests that pass, but what do they mean?
-- automate server restarts with gulp
+- (optional, if using express server) automate server restarts with gulp

 ## Tests